alexnitta/node-express-graphql-template/README.md

 # node-express-graphql-template

 This is a basic template for a Node / Exress / GraphQL app.
 The feature set is intentionally barebones to allow for flexibility when spinning up a new app.
-There is no database set up yet.
+There is no database yet.

+## Getting Started

+After following either option below, you will have access to the GraphQL API at [http://localhost:4000/graphql](http://localhost:4000/graphql).
+You can also view the GraphQL Playground at this URL in your browser.

+### Run locally

+1. `npm i`
+2. `npm start`

+### Run with Docker

+1. `docker-compose up`

 ## Features